Festivals & Events

 Thorrablot / Þorrablót (Mid-January to mid-February)

-This ancient Viking midwinter tradition was originally a feast of sacrifice to the Norse God Thor and is celebrated today with plenty of dancing, singing, and feasting on traditional Viking foods like boiled sheep’s head and fermented shark washed down with Brennivin, the local caraway-seed flavored spirit fondly known as ‘black death.’
-Modern day Icelanders don’t normally eat these foods but during the month of Thor, the traditional ‘delicacies’ fill grocery store shelves and restaurants offer special Thorrablot menus.
-Festivities vary from informal dinners with family and friends to large organized events with entertainment and activities.
+This ancient Viking midwinter tradition was originally a feast of sacrifice to the Norse God Þór and is celebrated today with plenty of dancing, singing, and feasting on traditional Viking foods like boiled sheep’s head and fermented shark washed down with Brennivín, the local caraway-seed flavoured spirit fondly known as “black death.”
+Modern day Icelanders don’t normally eat these foods, but during (mid-January to mid-February the traditional foods fill grocery store shelves and restaurants offer special Þorrablót menus.
+Festivities vary from informal dinners with family and friends to large organised events with entertainment and activities.

 Winter Lights Festival (Mid to late February)

-Reykjavik is cheerfully lit up for this celebration of cultural events dedicated to the theme of energy and light.
-Centered around Laugardalur Park, events include anything from ice skating exhibitions to outdoor choral performances.
+Reykjavík is cheerfully lit up for this celebration of cultural events dedicated to the theme of energy and light.
+Centred around Laugardalur Park, events include anything from ice skating exhibitions to outdoor choral performances.

 Bun Day / Bolludagur (February-March)

 Two days before Lent Iceland celebrates Bun Day or Bolludagur when homes, restaurants and bakeries overflow with delicately made buns in different shapes and sizes, filled with cream, jam, and drizzled with chocolate or caramel.
-Children wake their parents early with a colorfully decorated Bolluvondur wand and receive a cream bun for each whack of the wand they can land.
+Children wake their parents early with a colourfully decorated Bolluvöndur wand and receive a cream bun for each whack of the wand they can land.

 Shrove Tuesday / Sprengidagur (February-March)

-The day before Lent is known as Sprengidagur or ‘Bursting Day’ when every Icelandic home and most restaurants flood with the aroma of Saltkjot & baunir or salted lamb meat and peas, a traditional stew-like meal.
+The day before Lent is known as Sprengidagur or ‘Bursting Day’ when every Icelandic home and most restaurants flood with the aroma of saltkjöt & baunir (salted lamb meat and peas), a traditional stew-like meal.
 The name ‘Sprengidagur’ refers to the idea that individuals feast on this hearty dish to the point of bursting.

 Ash Wednesday / Oskudagur (February-March)